DJANG2024/MKDocsMaterial/docs/keyboard_shortcuts.md

 5. **Review** the list to ensure your chosen hotkey is not already in use by other action.
 If there is a key conflict, **follow** the steps from the above section to remove or change the conflicting keybinding.

 !!! success "Success"
     Cheers!
-You have successfully learned how to set up hotkeys for VS Code to boost up your productivity.
+You have successfully learned how to set up hotkeys in VS Code to save your time and boost up your productivity.